BackThe Ashover Book

 I've shown how many dances each mark appears in, but I don't see any real logic in the marks.
 In a published book, you might expect that mark 8 or 9 would mean second time through the A-music and 10 would mean second time through the B-music, but not here.
 In fact I don't believe that each mark indicates the end of an A or a B — it is more likely the end of a particular figure which may or may not take 8 bars of music.
 I'll work through the individual dances and try to formulate some general rules as we go.

-In 2013 I discovered that some of these dances (The Black Boy, Bonny Kate, The Scotch Ramble, One more Dance and Then, Lord Rockingham's Reel) also appeared in a book published by John Johnson: “Two Hundred FAVOURITE COUNTRY DANCES Perform'd at Court, Bath, Tunbridge, Scarborough & most publick Places: with Directions for Dancing ~ each Tune set for the Violin & German Flute” See a facsimile here — click on any image to enlarge it and then you can scroll through the pages.
-This is volume 8 from 1758; it advertises seven other volumes, totalling 1,600 dances.
-I'm now making mention of this, so please don't confuse John Johnson with Chris Johnson!
+In 2013 I discovered that five of these dances also appeared in a book published by John Johnson: “Two Hundred FAVOURITE COUNTRY DANCES Perform'd at Court, Bath, Tunbridge, Scarborough & most publick Places: with Directions for Dancing ~ each Tune set for the Violin & German Flute” See a facsimile here — click on any image to enlarge it and then you can scroll through the pages.

 The Black Boy The Black Boy: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page

-Original publication: c.
-1764
+Original publication: 1775

 Interpretation: Colin Hume, 2011.